barneycarroll/jquery.reverter.js/README.md

 An interface with attributes that can take various freeform style modifications from the user, for instance a DOM-drawing tool.
 Allow the user to save their modifications by taking snapshots of the `style` attribute and undo (undo the undo, why not!) at will.

-### Loose data-* statefulness
+### Loose form statefulness

-You're running an HTML5 application with data-attributes that isn't tightly bound to back-end data, for instance a form with advanced widgets like color-pickers etc. There's a one-on-one relationship between certain data points and their representation as elements but the data model is defined back-end, has no granular REST service, and doesn't warrant applying a strict front-end controller.
-Put in just as much statefulness without a strict model, and collect the data on submit.
+A web page representing an interactive data-set that isn't tightly bound to back-end data, for instance a long form (possibly with advanced widgets via `data-*` attributes?).
+There's a 1:1 relationship between certain data points and their representation as elements but there's no granular REST service, and the app doesn't warrant applying a strict front-end controller.
+Put in just as much statefulness as necessary without writing an MVC interface, and collect the data on submit.

 ### Web development